 Chromalux® full spectrum incandescent bulbs have a CRI of 99 (that's one off from the sun's CRI of 100) along with a uniform spectral distribution curve and optimal color balance.
 Use these to support your well-being all day and all year, with no fear of blue light interrupting your sleep.

-Light is a natural gift from nature, and we'd like to keep it as such.
+Light is a gift from nature, and we'd like to keep it as such.
 Choose better lighting and start unwinding a bit!